Hboqian/columbia_badminton_website/README.md

 ## TODO List
 Up to your own discretion!
 Simply reformat the information existing on the current Columbia University Badminton Website using Aceternity or Tailwind, if you prefer more customization.
 Choose 1 and work write your name by it.

+You can find the Front End of each of these page.tsx inside their own directory, that's how Next.js manages them.

 1. Navigation Bar :white_check_mark:
 2. Home - Bo
 4. Executive Board